honeycombio/workshop-advanced-instrumentation/06-multi-span-attributes/README.md

 are 100% compatible with all OpenTelemetry APIs.

 The `name` service for Java has been added, to demonstrate the multi-span attributes functionality.
 This service will call the `year` service from either Java or Go.
-A url parameter for the service was added to drive the multi-span attribute.
+A URL parameter for the service, was added to drive the multi-span attribute.
 You can control this value by passing a value to the `guess` URL parameter when calling the service.
 ```http request
 http://localhost:6002/name?guess=sophia